Aniket-byte470/Modal-Window-Popup/README.md

 - This project is inspired by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) and his JavaScript course.
 - I built **Modal Magic** by following and learning from his tutorials on Udemy.
-- All credit for the original idea and logic goes to him.